jeizaguerri/whatsapp-classifier/README.md

 A machine learning project to predict the author of messages in a WhatsApp group chat.

-Everyone has their own unique texting style.
-This project leverages natural language processing (NLP) techniques to analyze message patterns and identify who likely wrote a given message.
-By training a model on historical chat data, the classifier can predict the author with reasonable accuracy.
+Ever looked at an old message with no name attached, and thought, *“Oh, that has to be Alex — only they text like that”*?
+Whether it’s a favorite phrase, punctuation style, or just a certain vibe, everyone has a unique way of writing.
+If humans can pick up on those subtle cues, why not teach a machine to do the same?

+This project explores that idea using natural language processing (NLP).
+By analyzing historical WhatsApp chats, we train a model to recognize these patterns and predict the most likely sender of a message.
+It’s like giving your computer the same intuition you have when reading your friends’ texts.

-It uses the `bert-base-cased` model for classification—while not the most powerful by today's standards, it's ideal for demonstrating functionality with manageable training time.
+It uses the `bert-base-cased` model for classification — not the most cutting-edge today, but ideal for demonstrating the concept with a reasonable training time.

 ## Core Features